kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 ```

 #### Optimization
-The bubble sort algorithm can be easily optimized by observing that the `n-th` pass finds the `n-th` largest element and puts it into its final place.
-So, the inner loop can avoid looking at the last `n-1` items when running for the `n-th` time:
+Notice that the `n-th` pass finds the `n-th` largest element and puts it into its final place.
+With this observation, the bubble sort algorithm can be optimized by stopping the inner loop from looking at the last `n-1` items when running for the `n-th` time:

 ```swift
 for i in 0..<array.count {